-TO: Chair and Directors File No: 0430 20 53

-SUBJECT: Electoral Areas: Cannabis Legalization Framework for the CSRD

-DESCRIPTION: Report from Jan Thingsted, Planner, April 6, 2018.

-Regulatory and Non-Regulatory Options to address Cannabis

-Legalization in CSRD Electoral Areas

-RECOMMENDATION #1: THAT: the Board direct staff to proceed with preparing a Cannabis which corresponds with the Board's chosen approach on a Cannabis
+то: Chair and Directors File No: 0430 20 53 SUBJECT: Electoral Areas: Cannabis Legal lization Framework for the CSRD DESCRIPTION: Report from Jan Thingsted, Planner, April 6, 2018.
+Regulatory and Non-Regulatory Options to address Cannabis Legalization in CSRD Electoral Areas RECOMMENDATION #1: THAT: the Board direct staff to Policy for consideration at a fut o proceed with preparing a Cannabis cure Board meeting.
+RECOMMENDATION #2: THAT: the Board direct staff to develop a public consumption which corresponds with the Board's chosen approach on Legalization Framework for the CSRD. ard's chosen approach on a Cannabis

-Policy for consideration at a future Board meeting.

-RECOMMENDATION #2: THAT: the Board direct staff to develop a public consultation plan

-Legalization Framework for the CSRD.